Managing triggered alerts

 By default, alerts are listed starting with the most recent.
+To draw your attention to the alerts you haven't yet seen in the history list, a "New" tag is displayed in the status column.
 If you are looking for a specific alert in the list, you can filter the list by clicking values in the Status, Alert, Category, or Priority columns.

 The Status column indicates to what extent a triggered alert has been acknowledged.
-There are four possible values:
+There are three possible values:

-- Once a user views the alert's details, either by expanding the Detailed Information or using the ellipsis menu, the status changes to Watched.
+- Watched means that the alert's details have been viewed by some user; either by expanding the Detailed Information or using the ellipsis menu option.

-- Finally, when a user decides that the alert no longer requires attention or action, they can mark it as Closed.
-You can indicate if you want closed alerts to appear in the Alert History in your user preferences.
+- Closed is when a user has determined that the alert no longer requires attention or action.
+Indicate if you want closed alerts to appear in the Alert History in your user preferences.

-Below we see the Alert History.
-The drop-down control in the Detailed Information column can be used to expand the row to display the full alert message.
-Alternatively, use the ellipsis menu and choose View alert details to open a window that displays all the alert's details.
+The drop-down control in the Summary column can be used to expand the row to display the full alert message.
+Alternatively, use the ellipsis menu and choose View alert details to open a window that displays all the alert details.